What Is a Plot Twist? Definition, Types & Movie Examples

 What is a plot twist definition meaning examples featured image

-Published: December 18, 2024 | Last Updated: January 13, 2025
+Published: December 18, 2024 | Last Updated: April 25, 2026

 plot twist Definition & Meaning

 A plot twist is a plot device where an unexpected turn of events in a story challenges our assumptions and shifts the narrative in a new direction.
 It surprises us, subverts expectations, and often reframes the meaning of earlier events.
-A good plot twist doesn’t feel random—it’s carefully set up so that, in hindsight, it feels both shocking and logical.
+A good plot twist is carefully set up so that, in hindsight, it feels both shocking and logical.
 When done well, a twist grabs our attention, reshapes the story, and makes it far more memorable.
 Think of a plot twist as a revelation or turning point that changes everything we thought we knew about the story.

 Writers often use a few key types of plot twists to shake up a narrative and keep us hooked.
 Each type has a specific purpose, whether it’s shocking us, providing extra layers to the story, or shifting our perspective.
 (Warning: Spoilers Ahead!)